 Natural History Museum of Utah at the Rio Tinto Center is on the University of Utah campus at 301 Wakara Way.
-A 42,000-square-foot ribbon of locally mined copper wraps around the exterior of this sustainable building, a five-level structure whose modern design mimics the topography of the surrounding foothills.
-An active research institution, the museum presents the natural and cultural history of the Great Basin region.
+A 42,000-square-foot ribbon of locally mined copper wraps around the exterior of this sustainable building, a five-level structure with a design that mimics the topography of the surrounding foothills.

-Ten themed galleries contain such exhibits as dinosaur skeletons, live insect specimens, and gems and minerals.
-Hands-on displays, wall murals and multimedia presentations enhance visitors' understanding of Utah's landscapes and people.
-On the fourth level of the facility is an indoor-outdoor interpretive space featuring dazzling views of Salt Lake City and the Salt Lake Valley.
-In addition, the museum is located on the Bonneville Shoreline Trail, a developing hiking and biking route that, when complete, will stretch from Nephi to the Idaho border.
+Ten themed galleries contain dinosaur skeletons, live insect specimens, and gems and minerals.
+Hands-on displays, wall murals and multimedia presentations enhance understanding of Utah's landscapes and people.
+An indoor-outdoor interpretive space on the fourth level offers dazzling views of the city and the Salt Lake Valley.
+The museum is located along on the Bonneville Shoreline Trail, a hiking and biking route that when completed will stretch from Nephi to the Idaho border.